lenards/atmosphere-guides/docs/staff_guide/00_introduction/05_staff_access.md

+## Granting staff access
-## What makes a Staff member in Atmosphere different from a regular user?
+### What makes a Staff member in Atmosphere different from a regular user?

 API Staff members have the ability to:
 * Emulate end-users to help reproduce problems for the Atmosphere Team